Dynamic Service Migration in Mobile Edge Computing Based on Markov Decision Process: Conclusions

 \section{Conclusions}

-In this paper, we have studied service migration in MECs.
+In this paper, we have studied service migration in MEC.
 The problem is formulated as an MDP, but its state space can be arbitrarily large.
-To make the problem tractable, we have reduced the general problem into an MDP that only considers a meaningful parameter, namely the distance between the user and the service.
+To make the problem tractable, we have reduced the general problem into an MDP that only considers a meaningful parameter, namely the distance between the user and service locations.
 The distance-based MDP has several structural properties that allow us to develop an efficient algorithm to find its optimal policy.
-We have then shown that the distance-based MDP is a good approximation to scenarios where the users move in a \mbox{2-D} space, which is confirmed by analytical and numerical evaluations and also by simulations with real-world traces of taxis in San Francisco.
+We have then shown that the distance-based MDP is a good approximation to scenarios where the users move in a \mbox{2-D} space, which is confirmed by analytical and numerical evaluations.
+After that, we have presented a method of applying the theoretical results to a practical setting, which is evaluated by simulations with real-world data traces of taxis and cell towers in San Francisco.

-For ease of presentation, in this paper we have assumed that MECs are colocated with basestations.
-However, our proposed approach is not restricted to such cases and can easily incorporate scenarios where MECs are not colocated with basestations as long as the costs are geographically dependent.

-The results in this paper provide an efficient solution to service migration in MECs.
-Further, we envision that the approaches used in this paper can be extended to a range of other problems that share similar properties.
+The results in this paper provide an efficient solution to service migration in MEC.
+Further, we envision that our theoretical approach can be extended to a range of other MDP problems that share similar properties.
 The highlights of our approaches include: a closed-form solution to the discounted sum cost of a particular class MDPs, which can be used to simplify the procedure of finding the optimal policy; a method to approximate an MDP (in a particular class) with one that has smaller state space, where the approximation error can be shown analytically; and a method to collect statistics from the real-world to serve as parameters of the MDP.